ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> plastic_strain = solution.plastic_strain()

 A strain result corresponds to a tensor field.
-To obtain the scalar components of this field, e.g., shear xy-strains, access the following subresult:
+To obtain the scalar components of this field, such as the shear xy-strains, access the following subresult:

 .. code:: python